Vivonet/Gravity/README.md

 **Q: Doesn't the strictness of the hierarchy restrict the interfaces you can create?**

 **A:** Yes, to a degree.
 This is a natural result of what Gravity is.
-But you'd be surprised how well it works out in most cases, and when you start to think like Gravity, you start to design like Gravity.
-Interfaces build themselves from the inside-out.
-Like I said, it's a philosophy too.
+But you'd be surprised how powerful nested stack views can be, and there's always layering when that fails you.
+When you start to design with Gravity, you start to think like Gravity.
+Interfaces tend to just build themselves.

 **Q: Is there design-time support for Gravity?**